mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 And then, at certain times, when the time and occasions are ripe and the conditions arranged: something happens.
 That something happens right in the middle of occurrence.
 No pain, no prejudice; it just occurs.

 So no one cheats.
 Even [Gensha](glossary#gensha-shibi) himself cannot cheat, he cannot find anything to cheat himself.
-Because if he looks at himself before he struck or after he struck, whatever [he sees], [everything] of which he could be cheated, [he cannot find anything].
+Because if he looks at himself before he struck or after he struck, whatever [he sees], all of [what he sees], he could be cheated.

 That’s why if [Seppō](glossary#seppō-gison) asked him, “Who are you?
 What is this monk?” then [Gensha](glossary#gensha-shibi) says, “I never cheat others.”
 It means, “I understand.”
 “I” is really “I”.
 This “I” doesn’t come from rock, this “I” doesn’t come from pain; this “I” doesn’t come from any particular place.
 Nothing to cheat myself; just be here.